1995parham/koochooloo/README.md

 ### Request/Response

-It is good to have sperated pakcages for requests and responses.
+It is good to have separated packages for requests and responses.
 These packages also contain validation logic.
 One of the good validation pakcages in Go is [ozzo-validator](https://github.com/go-ozzo/ozzo-validation).
 After providing validate method, after getting request you can validate it with its method with ease.